The Landscape Shifted: What You Need to Know

 What Happens If You Don't Comply?

-Non-compliance is costly: Properties operating without a license face fines up to $2,000 per violation, plus potential property seizure.
-Airbnb and VRBO automatically delist properties without a valid Austin STR license.
+Non-compliance is costly: Operating without a license exposes you to fines that can accrue per violation, and platforms can delist properties without a valid Austin STR license.
+Verify the current penalty schedule with the city.

 Tax Implications

-• Deduct qualified expenses: mortgage interest, property tax, insurance, maintenance, utilities, cleaning, management fees
+• Deductions: Qualified expenses such as mortgage interest, property tax, insurance, maintenance, utilities, cleaning, and management fees can typically be deducted against rental income.

 What Doesn't Change (Yet)